micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 8.md

-Show to these men, therefore, in the sight of the churches, the reality _and_ plain truth of your love (your affection, goodwill, and benevolence) and what [good reasons] I had for boasting about _and_ being proud of you. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: 2 Corinthians 8:5 Joseph Thayer, _A Greek-English Lexicon_.
+Show to these men, therefore, in the sight of the churches, the reality _and_ plain truth of your love (your affection, goodwill, and benevolence) and what [good reasons] I had for boasting about _and_ being proud of you.